 Someone repainted the covers and the paint inside the cover is flaking off.
 That’s not helpful as it can fall into the oil pan and potentially get circulated through the oil pump before it reaches the oil filter.
-I’ll clean this up when I repaint the valve covers and not put paint inside the valve covers.
+I’ll clean this up when I repaint the valve covers, but of course I won’t get any paint on the inside of the covers.

 Remove Cylinder Heads

-With the valve cover off, I can see the rocker arm assemblies.
+With the valve cover off, I can see the exhaust (left) and intake (right) rocker arm assemblies.

-Each rocker arm assembly is secured with two nuts on the cylinder studs.
+Each rocker arm assembly slides over two of the cylinder studs that are screwed into the engine block and the rocker assembly is secured with the two cylinder stud nuts.
 There are also two other nuts at the 12:00 and 6:00 positions of the head that secure it to the cylinders.
 Once these six nuts are removed, the head comes off.

 Check For Damaged Cylinder Stud Threads

 Before I remove the rocker assemblies, I use a torque wrench to test the cylinder stud threads in the engine block.
 These threads can pull out if someone has over torqued them and now is the time to find out if any of them are damaged.
 I set the torque wrench to 25 FT-Lbs and tighten each nut.
 The wrench should click indicating the cylinder stud can hold that much torque.
 If it won’t click and the nut keeps turning, then the threads in the engine block are damaged and you have to repair them.
 You can see how to do that here: